jfvilas/react-file-manager/frontend/README.md

 ## Typescript Usage
 If you plan to user react-file-manager in a Typescript project, you can add type management by adding a `.d.ts` file.
-What follows is a sample file, but you can donwload a full module declaaration file **[here](https://raw.githubusercontent.com/jfvilas/react-file-manager/refs/heads/main/frontend/public/jfvilas-react-file-manager.d.ts)**.
+What follows is a sample file, but you can download a full module declaration file **[here](https://raw.githubusercontent.com/jfvilas/react-file-manager/refs/heads/main/frontend/public/jfvilas-react-file-manager.d.ts)**.
 Inside that file you will find a module declaration and a bunch of type and interface declarations.
 What follows is just a excerpt.

 ```typescript
 declare module '@jfvilas/react-file-manager' {